thehyve/transmartApp-doc/source/advanced_workflow.rst

 effects among various cohorts (for example, people who took the same drug).
 Relative strength can be calculated in two ways:

 -   As relative risk given exposure to a treatment or an environmental factor — that is, the probability of an event occurring in a group of exposed subjects measured against the probability of the event occurring in a group of non-exposed subjects.

 -   As an odds ratio — that is, the odds of an event occurring in one group measured against the odds of an event occurring in a different group.

-To begin the analysis, see *Running the Analyses* on page 46, then perform the following steps.
+To begin the analysis, see `Running the Analyses`_, then perform the following steps.

-#.
 To perform a forest plot analysis:

-   1. Click the **Advanced Workflow** tab, then open the **Analysis** menu.
+#.
+Click the **Advanced Workflow** tab, then open the **Analysis** menu.

-   2. Select **Forest Plot**.
+#.
+Select **Forest Plot**.

     The Variable Selection section appears.

-   3. Define the following variables:
+#.
+Define the following variables:

     -   **Independent variable:** Specifies the experimental or treatment variable being measured in the analysis.
 If this variable is continuous, it requires binning.

     -   **Control or Reference variable:** Indicates the control or reference variable for the analysis; for example, no treatment or placebo.
 If this variable is continuous, it requires binning.

     -   **Dependent Variable:** Indicates the event outcome.
 Variables entered must be mutually exclusive; for example, Alive and Dead.

         If there is only one node in the concept you want to use for Dependent variable, use the checkbox below the box to create the second node.
 For example, the only node in Gender is Female. tranSMART presumes that each subject for whom Female does not apply is Other.

         If this variable is continuous, it requires binning.

     -   **Stratification Variable:** Stratifies the relationship between the dependent and independent variables by the variable specified here.
         For example, if you add the stratification variable Cancer Stage, data is plotted and displayed for each stage.
 Without stratification, data displays as a single summary value in the graph.

     If this variable is continuous, it requires binning.

-1. Optionally, enable binning by clicking the **Enable** button.
+#.
+Optionally, enable binning by clicking the **Enable** button.

-For information, see *Data Binning Using Forest Plot* on page 85.
+    For information, see `Data Binning Using Forest Plot`_ on page 85.

-1. In **Statistic Type**, click **Odds Ratio** or **Relative Risk**.
+#.
+In **Statistic Type**, click **Odds Ratio** or **Relative Risk**.

-2. Click **Run.**
+#.
+Click **Run.**

 Your analysis appears below: